 Watershed Management uses social media (Facebook and Twitter) to engage the public.

-Two hundred four volunteers took part in 18 Adopt A Stream clean up events.
+Three hundred fourteen volunteers took part in 32 Adopt A Stream clean up events.

-Watershed Management manned a booth at the Spring Home and Garden Show, providing stormwater quality and flooding information to the public.
+Watershed Management manned a booth at the Spring Lawn and Leisure Show, providing stormwater quality and flooding information to the public.
 It is estimated 200 people stopped by to ask questions.
-83 persons took a survey to assess their knowledge on water quality issues for the local Lincoln area.

 The City put on a program to accept recyclable materials at various locations.
-Five thousand two hundred forty-one tons of recyclable materials were collected, including: newspapers, paper, cardboard, glass, tin and aluminum cans.
+Five thousand eight hundred eighty tons of recyclable materials were collected, including: newspapers, paper, cardboard, glass, tin and aluminum cans.
 This program was associated with the City of Lincoln’s Waste Reduction and Recycling Program.
 On April 1, 2018 corrugated cardboard was banned from disposal in the Lincoln and Lancaster County Landfills.

-The Lincoln Public Schools and area schools provide curriculum for recycling and ecology based classes.
-Garbology is an ecology based program that includes water quality components.
-The classes were provided to 4,173 area second graders.
+The Lincoln Public Schools and area schools provide curriculum for recycling and ecology-based classes.
+Garbology is an ecology-based program that includes water quality components.
+The classes were provided to 4,000 public and private elementary students.

-The Health Department responded to 104 illicit discharge incidences.
-Of those responses, 27 had the potential to impact stormwater and 20 actually did (some locations shown on Figure 2 ).
+The Health Department responded to 97 illicit discharge incidences.
+Of those responses, 28 had the potential to impact stormwater and 22 did impact stormwater.
+(Some locations are shown on Figure 2 ).

 The Watershed Management Division maintains a database for tracking permits for construction site activity.
 All of the investigations conducted by Watershed Management were logged in a database and mapped (see Figure 3 ).

 Watershed Management sent a total of 335 “Notice to Comply” to large and small site owners for miscellaneous violations.
 Compliance was achieved in most cases.
 Development areas needing grading certificates were inspected to verify the site was graded and erosion and sediment control measures were installed according to the plan submitted to the City.
-A total of 25 grading certificate inspections were conducted (see Figure 4 ).
+A total of 19 grading certificate inspections were conducted (see Figure 4 ).